Diagnostic mobile mammography integration with CBE for early detection in rural Naryn, Kyrgyzstan

 Project description

 The team utilised the outreach to conduct focus group discussions with women and doctors in rural community to better understand the barriers faced by both groups.
 After identifying barriers to treatment, which included healthcare worker hesitancy due to lack of knowledge, the team trained 188 family doctors and nurses in 53 family medicine centres to identify breast cancer risk and make referrals for mammography.
-These trained staff then supported the project by examining women, and referring symptomatic women and women with high-risk factors for mammography.
+These trained staff then supported the project by examining women, and referring symptomatic women and women at risk for mammography.

 Impact